 - Project Coordinator: Provides project organization and management, and works to ensure progress towards goals.

-- Spatial Ecologist: Currently vacant but position will provide support for continued development of IWMM’s efforts in monitoring, decision support and spatial analysis.
+- Spatial Ecologist: Provides support for continued development of IWMM’s efforts in monitoring, decision support and spatial analysis.

-The Science Team consists of representatives from USFWS Migratory Bird and National Wildlife Refuge System Programs, USGS and non-governmental agencies.
-The team identifies priorities and sets the direction for IWMM, and is responsible for achieving the overall vision and success of the program.
-Its activities are led by the IWMM Project Coordinator.
-Except for the Project and Science coordinators, all members of the Science Team incorporate efforts on behalf of IWMM as part of their other job responsibilities.
-All Science Team members:
+The Steering Committee currently consists of representatives from USFWS Migratory Bird and National Wildlife Refuge System Programs, and the US Geological Survey.
+The committee sets the direction for IWMM, identifying priorities and ensuring that sound scientific principles guide the innovation and development of monitoring protocols, data management and decision support tools for non-breeding waterbird conservation.
+Its activities are organized by the IWMM Project Coordinator and Spatial Ecologist.
+Except for the Project Coordinator and Spatial Ecologist, all members of the Steering Committee incorporate efforts on behalf of IWMM as part of their other job responsibilities.
+All committee members:

-- Review important documents about IWMM and related products that require team approval or feedback
+- Review important documents about IWMM and related products that require committee approval or feedback.

-To accomplish the work of IWMM, the Science Team and IWMM staff work with multiple sub-teams formed to develop and complete specific aspects of the project.
-Like participation on the Science Team, all members of the sub-teams incorporate efforts undertaken on behalf of IWMM as part of their other job responsibilities.
-To date, there have been nine sub-teams formed to address specific needs identified by the Science Team.
-These include: Communications Team; Database Development Team; GIS Team; Habitat Monitoring Protocol Team; Implementation Team; Logistics Team; Management Actions Team; Population Monitoring Protocol Team; Technical Team.
+To accomplish the work of IWMM, the Steering Committee and IWMM staff work with multiple teams formed to develop and complete specific aspects of the project.
+Like participation on the Steering Committee, all members of the working teams incorporate efforts undertaken on behalf of IWMM as part of their other job responsibilities.
+Presently there are five active teams working to address specific needs identified by the Steering Committee.
+These include: Communications Team; Database Development Team; Protocol Team; Logistics Team; and Technical Team.